DrItanium/sim7/README.md

-# simz - an i960 simulator targeting desktops written in zig
+# sim7 - an i960 simulator targeting desktops written in zig

 Zig is a very rad new programming language which contains a bunch of cool